Monday, 25 November 2013

 One of my initial thoughts, first and foremost, was concern about my class and my ability to teach, which was then followed by worry and angst about travelling around Europe in the coming weeks - after suffering both strokes!
 Those silly, incredibly minor issues were as big a concern as the strokes were to me at the time!
 Stroke #1 had 6.5 weeks of rehab (aka UK school summer holidays in 2012) and I was adamant to get back to work (which I successfully did for two months until Stroke #2 hit during a week-long school break in late October 2012).
 Admittedly, I only had a few days before I was meant to be back at school when I had Stroke #2 and I couldn't even tell you if it was a week day, where and with whom I lived with (eventually found out it was in Battersea with two lovely young English gentlemen), nor who I was just talking to on the phone a minute earlier (huh?!
 I was on the phone?!
 No I wasn't!
 You're scaring me... = a likely Kitty response) - I was Special K!
 Heartbreakingly, I would cry at the mere mention of my British class and any supportive pieces from them would cause tears of a deep sadness that one only experiences when they - for example - lose an adored family member.
 I cannot explain the immense depression I felt at losing my independent, satisfying & youthful life in an instant during the intended prime of my existence, but it surely tested my psyche and - perhaps more importantly - the psyches of my loved ones greatly!

-This is one example of my class' well-wishes that kept my sanity and optimism whilst my life hung by a thread post Stroke 2 at St George's Hospital
+This is one example of the thoughtful well-wishes from my class that kept my sanity and optimism whilst my young life hung by a thread post Stroke 2 whilst at St George's Hospital for several weeks

 November 2012

-It is incredibly intriguing to hear that Dr Taylor (please note: not to be confused with the lovely Mr Taylor below) was thinking about her mental well-being as she experienced her stroke.
-When I had both strokes, I initially wasn't at all concerned about my mental well-being (I wish I was)!
-It was kind of like when you are rather under the influence - but you feel sober - yet everyone around you knows you are incredibly inebriated because of what you are doing and how you are acting and then the next day, in hindsight, you then realise you had a little too much to drink.
-This is why I am truly fortunate and grateful that I had such educated and aware people around me in both instances and why I am forever spreading the word about the warning signs of strokes.Time makes all the difference once a stroke has occurred where medical treatment needs to be administered swiftly (don't I know it?!) and because there are such a vast range symptoms, one needs to be aware of all.
+It is incredibly intriguing to hear that Dr Taylor (please note: not to be confused with the lovely Mr Taylor below) was thinking about her mental well-being as she was experiencing a stroke.
+Initially, I wasn't at all concerned about my mental well-being (I wish I was) as both strokes were causing mass carnage by the minute.
+It was kind of like when you are rather under the influence - but you feel sober - yet everyone around you knows you are incredibly inebriated because of what you are doing and how you are acting and then the next day, you then realise you had a little too much to drink in hindsight.
+This is why I am truly fortunate + grateful that I had such educated and aware people around me in both instances and why I am forever spreading the word about the range of stroke symptoms, you never know when you might need to be a stroke hero for someone else.Time makes all the difference once a stroke has occurred where medical treatment needs to be administered swiftly (don't I know it?!) and because there are such a vast range symptoms, one needs to be aware of all.

 There are a range of stroke test guides, including this easy-to-remember FAST Test above.
 Additionally, if someone seems disorientated, asks questions they normally would know the answer for (i.e.: Whose maroon pants am I wearing?
 Why am I at your house?
-Why aren't I at work right now? - real questions asked whilst suffering from the second stroke!), have difficulty poking out their tongue in a straight manner (this one is a newly acknowledged sign not influenced by Miley or Kiss) and of course, my Stroke 1 symptom of sudden onset of severe headache, they could be showing signs of TIA or stroke.
-Some people may even have trouble walking and/or be physically sick - this inability to simply balance and the symptoms listed are why people can assume a person experiencing a stroke is inebriated.
-Never assume...It makes an ass out of u...(you know where I'm going with that).
+Why aren't I at work right now? - real questions asked whilst suffering from the second stroke!), have difficulty poking out their tongue in a straight manner (this one is a newly acknowledged sign not influenced by Miley or Kiss) and of course, the first stroke's symptom of sudden onset of a severe headache, they could be showing signs of TIA or stroke.
+Some people may even have trouble walking and/or be physically sick - this inability to simply balance whilst not looking their best and the symptoms listed are why people can assume a person experiencing a stroke is inebriated.
+Be in the know, it'll make you a stroke hero.

 Learn stroke symptoms from the professionals -